Internet-Draft SPICE SD-CWT February 2025

 5. Update to the CBOR Web Token Specification

 The CBOR Web Token Specification (Section 1.1 of [RFC8392]), uses strings, negative integers, and unsigned integers as map keys.
 This specification relaxes that requirement, by also allowing CBOR tagged integers and text strings as map keys.
+CBOR maps used in a CWT cannot have duplicate keys.
+(An integer or string map key is distinct key from a tagged map key which wraps the corresponding integer or string value).

 Note that holders presenting to a verifier that does not support this specification would need to present a CWT without tagged map keys.